bico-media/bynamic/README.md

 Please note that any transaction IDs on the blockchain is still in the original hexadecimal format.
 The tx32 notation is **only** for when referencing bynamic content from outside of the blockchain.

+## Notes on implementation

+- It is up to the content provider to select how the new content is provided to the client as it is not described in the protocol.
+An implementation might forward the client to the url of the final `target tx` or provide the content from the final `target tx` via the original link.

 ----

 Please share [inputs and comments](https://github.com/bico-media/bynamic/issues).